 Process Modelling & Information Management

 Responsible lecturer: Dr. Q. Han

 Course code: 7ZM5M0

 Period: 4

 ECTS: 5

+Course description:

-During this course, students will learn how to construct mathematic models to model and analyse the problems in the development projects, and optimize the process and manage the information flow.
-Students learn to understand and apply the analysis method for process modelling and information management in the context of urban development.
-The course deals with Process management, Process modelling, Agent based models, Qualitative methods, Linear optimization models, Discrete optimization models, Network optimization models and Measuring Stakeholders' Interests and Actions.
+The student will learn how to construct mathematic models to model and analyze the problems in the development projects, and optimize the process and manage the information flow in the context of urban development.